scramjetorg/platform-docs/samples/hello-snowman/README.md

 ### Running
-Open two terminals and run the following commands:
+Open three terminals and run the following commands:

 **The first terminal:**
 ```bash